solana-labs/solana/docs/src/proposals/unified-scheduler.md

-That property can be derived from the simple and unforgiving fact that Solana's block propagation must be streamed _in real time_ due to competition among leaders.
+That property can be derived from the simple and unforgiving fact that Solana's block propagation must be streamed _in real time_ due to competition among leaders (assuming multiple leaders for a given signle slot; not implemented as of now).
 Any stalemate would be forced to be less-populated blocks, because that block won't be finished to be replayed otherwise, due to the wasted time.
 Then, such blocks will be regarded as less favorable to vote by others (might not the case at the moment due to current fork choice, but ideally adjustments should be made for this to be held true for the maximum utility of the cluster itself, economically speaking).
 At the end of story, that behavior would adversely affect the consequential likeliness of block confirmation by the cluster.
-Block proposal timings are quite severe in Solana and should be so to realize its promised very low-latency.
+Block proposal timings are quite severe in Solana and _should be so to realize its promised very low-latency_.

 Then, it can now be said leaders are gaming to pack transactions _not to create idling **time** of blocktime (`slot` in solana)_, rather than _not to create